juyongjiang/VFedPCA-VFedAKPCA/README.md

   <b>Figure 2.</b> The results of VFedPCA on structured datasets (GlaucomaM).
 </p>

-Here is some of our case studies comparative experiment results on six image datasets: YaleFace (center-light and surprised), CasiaGait (sequence 1 and sequence 10), DeepLesion and CUHK03 (from left to right).
+Here is some of our case studies comparative experiment results on six image datasets: YaleFace (center-light and surprised), CasiaGait (sequence 1 and sequence 10), DeepLesion and CUHK03 (from left to right), as shown in Figure 3.

 <p align="center">
   <img src="figs/pca_akpca.png" alt="Server-Clients Architecture" width="600">
   <br>
-  <b>Figure 2.</b> The results of PCA(a)/AKPCA(b) on the un-splitted data, VFedPCA(a)/VFedAKPCA(b) on the isolated data, VFedAvgPCA(a)/VFedAvgAKPCA(b) (Without Weight Scaling Method) on the isolated data, PCA(a)/AKPCA(b) on the isolated data (from top to bottom).
+  <b>Figure 3.</b> The results of PCA(a)/AKPCA(b) on the un-splitted data, VFedPCA(a)/VFedAKPCA(b) on the isolated data, VFedAvgPCA(a)/VFedAvgAKPCA(b) (Without Weight Scaling Method) on the isolated data, PCA(a)/AKPCA(b) on the isolated data (from top to bottom).
 </p>

 Furthermore, we investigate three types of decentralized topologies in Vertical Federated Learning with PCA and AKPCA (ours).
-The architecture of decentralized topologies are (a) Fully Decentralized, (b) Ring Decentralized, and (c) Star Decentralized, as shown in Figure 3.
-The experimental results are demonstrated in Figure 4.
+The architecture of decentralized topologies are (a) Fully Decentralized, (b) Ring Decentralized, and (c) Star Decentralized, as shown in Figure 4.
+The experimental results are demonstrated in Figure 5.

 <p align="center">
   <img src="figs/dec_topo.png" alt="Server-Clients Architecture" width="600">
   <br>
-  <b>Figure 3.</b> The three different types of decentralized topology.
+  <b>Figure 4.</b> The three different types of decentralized topology.
 </p>

 <p align="center">
   <img src="figs/dec_pca_akpca.png" alt="Server-Clients Architecture" width="600">
   <br>
-  <b>Figure 4.</b> The results of VFedPCA with the central coordination server, fully decentralized, ring decentralized, and start decentralized, from top to bottom respectively, on the isolated data from each clients.
+  <b>Figure 5.</b> The results of VFedPCA with the central coordination server, fully decentralized, ring decentralized, and start decentralized, from top to bottom respectively, on the isolated data from each clients.
 </p>

 ## Citation